Healthdirect Free Australian health advice you can count on.

 • problems with coordination

-• slower sexual development
+• slower or delayed sexual development

 • problems with the heart, liver or kidneys